mrocklin/mrocklin.github.io/startups/meetings.md

 <img src="/images/calendar-full.png" width="100%">

+I still *meet with people* but now these meetings are important.
 By Friday next week I expect my calendar for next week (first image) to be just as full as my calendar for this week (second image).